josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🧠_radicalisation_pipelines_and_platform_culture.md

 ## 🏮 Footer

-*Big_Picture_Protocols* is a Polaris Protocol branch.
+*Radicalisation Pipelines and Platform Culture* is a living node of the Polaris Protocol.
-This file documents radicalisation pipelines and platform asymmetries — showing how extremism is incubated while dissent is over-policed.
+It documents radicalisation pipelines and platform asymmetries — showing how extremism is incubated while dissent is over-policed.

 > 📡 Cross-references:
-> - [Surveillance Infrastructure](./🛰_surveillance_infrastructure.md) — legal and policy frameworks
+> - [🛰️ Surveillance Infrastructure](../Big_Picture_Protocols/🛰️_surveillance_infrastructure.md) — legal and policy frameworks
-> - [Metadata Sabotage Network](../Metadata_Sabotage_Network/README.md) — record and visibility suppression
+> - [🗡 Narrative Management and Metadata Sabotage](../Big_Picture_Protocols/🗡_narrative_management_and_metadata_sabotage.md) — sabotage of records and visibility
+> - [🧠 Far Right Feeders Flipbook](../Big_Picture_Protocols/🧠_far_right_feeders_flipbook.md) — political history of right-wing pipelines

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-08-25_
+_Last updated: 2025-08-26_